7 min read

 The real challenge of life is to operate from the heart.
 The headspace is full of fear, control, and doing.
 The heart allows us to be intuitive, clear, and in the flow.

-— Dr. Shefali Tsabary, author of Mindvalley’s Conscious Parenting Mastery Quest
+— Dr. Shefali Tsabary, trainer of Mindvalley’s Conscious Parenting Mastery Quest

 Boundaries aren’t about restrictions; they’re about structure.
 So make like Elsa from Frozen and let it go.

-Children don’t intentionally push limits if they’re unaware it exists in the first place.
+Children don’t intentionally push limits if they’re unaware they exist in the first place.
 But by teaching them about boundaries now, you’re building healthy, positive, and respectful habits so that they’ll recognize and honor the boundaries in their future relationships.

 What’s even better is that with Mindvalley Membership, you’ll have access to a tribe made of other parents you can connect with who are going through the same thing as you.
 Share your learnings, struggles, and challenges in a safe space with a community you’ll feel supported by.